-- A. Reduced Transaction Costs.
-The first obvious advantage of using the existing Protected Area system for biodiversity offsets in Mozambique is that it provides an already-created network of coordinated, aggregate offset sites.
+is that it provides an already-created network of coordinated, aggregate offset sites.
 In the process of Protected Area declaration, communities and other stakeholders typically are consulted and the final decision is taken by the Council of Ministers, after listening to all the different stakeholders.
 This means that the protected areas have significant political and stakeholder buy-in.
-As a result, using existing CAs will be quicker and administratively simpler to implement than biodiversity offsets in areas that have not yet been legally gazetted. - B. Aggregation synergies.
-If incoming projects use some part of the protected area network as their offset sites, this would by definition create aggregate offsets, firmly grounded in a landscape approach, and harmonised with the best practice principles of BBOP and the IFC. - C. Permanence.
+As a result, using existing PAs will be quicker and administratively simpler to implement than biodiversity offsets in areas that have not yet been legally gazetted.

+- 2. Aggregation synergies.
+If incoming projects are encouraged to pool their resources to support existing protected areas as their offset sites, this would by definition aggregate these offsets, firmly grounding them in a landscape approach to the zoning of restrictions, and harmonised with the best practice principles of BBOP and the IFC. - 3.
+Permanence.
 Using the Protected Area network would enhance the long-term permanence of any planned offset.
 By law, Conservation Areas provide for long-term legal protection in accordance with the best-practice principles of offset design.
-The new Conservation Law of 2014 allows for a much wider range of protected categories for the CAs than previously existed, with differing levels and types of human activity permitted under each category, as explained earlier; it will be important in offset design to ensure that the particular biodiversity of interest is indeed placed under an appropriate level of protection. - D. Equity.
+The new Conservation Law of 2014 allows for a much wider range of protected categories for the PAs than previously existed, with differing levels and types of human activity permitted under each category, as explained earlier; it will be important in offset design to ensure that the particular biodiversity of interest is indeed placed under an appropriate level of protection. - 4.
+Equity.
 The principle of equity, the sharing among stakeholders of the rights and responsibilities, is also more readily upheld when using the existing protected area network as a reservoir for biodiversity offsets.
 Within the already-gazetted Conservation Areas, community rights to the use of land and natural resources have been defined.
-While community relations remain an important concern for all protected areas in the country, the declaration of entirely new protected areas would likely involve greater conflicts with landholders or local communities over the rights to use land and other natural resources. - E. Impact.
-Use of the protected area network as the landscape for biodiversity offsetting also ensures a verifiable positive impact.
-With the possible exception of Gorongosa National Park, all Conservation Areas in the country are severely underfunded, resulting in highly under-protected biodiversity.
-An injection of new funds would mean in practice that additional area is being effectively protected, which could satisfy additionality requirements for offsetting.
-Offset areas can be identified and mapped within existing CA's, management plans adapted to accommodate offsetting requirements, and success or failure in maintaining offsets monitored over time as part of the broader CA monitoring programme.
+While community relations remain an important concern for all protected areas in the country, the declaration of entirely new protected areas would likely involve greater conflicts with landholders or local communities over the rights to use land and other natural resources.